In this article

 If you’re curious to learn more about breathing technique to manage back pain, it’s important to speak to a physiotherapist.
 A physiotherapist or spinal consultant can help you find the true cause of your back pain and work with you to develop a tailored plan to get relief from the pain.

 “Breathing techniques is one of the many contributors to chronic back pain that usually goes unrecognised and untreated.
 We particularly see patients with respiratory conditions such as COPD, asthma, or if issues such as anxiety, stress, sleep apnea, having an altered breathing pattern.
 It is crucial that our breathing pattern is efficient and effective to ensure the best function of our core stability and contribute to the improvement of back pain.”
-Mr Gun (Kevin) Kang, Physiotherapist of The Brisbane Spine Clinic.

 If you’re looking for a physiotherapist at Eight Mile Plains or North Lakes, call us on 07 3841 3070 or book an appointment online with Mr Gun (Kevin) Kang to learn more today.